iotdesignshop/Feetech-tuna/README.md

 ## Installation

+### Python Versions
+We recommend Python 3.10 or later.
+Earlier versions (such as 3.8) have some issues on Windows.

 ### Python Virtual Environment
 We recommend using a Python Virtual Environment to manage dependencies and packages for the project.